acend/container-basics-training/content/en/docs/10/_index.md

 {{% /alert %}}

 Please note that the tag can be omitted in most Docker commands and instructions.
-In that case the tag defaults to `latest`.
+In that case, the tag defaults to `latest`.
 Besides being the default tag there's nothing special about `latest`.
-Despite its name it does not necessarily identify the latest version of an image.
+Despite its name, it does not necessarily identify the latest version of an image.
-Depending on the build system it can point to the last image pushed, to the last image built from some branch or to some old image.
+Depending on the build system it can point to the last image pushed, to the last image built from some branch, or to some old image.
 It can even not exist at all.
 Because of this, you must never use the `latest` tag in production, always use a specific image version.

 Also see: <https://medium.com/@mccode/the-misunderstood-docker-tag-latest-af3babfd6375>